 - 1 tablespoon gluten-free flour such as Bob’s Red Mill 1 for 1 blend

-- 2-3 cups vegetable stock (or if you can use it, use beef stock but I find the vegetable stock makes a very rich soup)
+- 2-3 cups vegetable (or mushroom) stock (or if you can use it, use beef stock but I find the vegetable stock makes a very rich soup)

 - 2 slices of gluten-free bread (I love the DeLong’s millet bread)

 - 2 slices of dairy-free mozzarella or provolone cheese

 First, cut onion in half and then cut across into slices.
 If you want, you can then cut these slices in half.
 Heat 2 tablespoons of the oil over medium heat in a 4 quart pot (you want as much space on the bottom as possible while having room to add the stock later.
 Stir the onions every few minutes to be sure that they don’t burn.
 You want to caramelize them which takes about 20 minutes and you will probably want to reduce the heat when they begin to brown.
 This is the longest, hardest part of the cooking process.

 Once the onions are caramelized, add the flour and stir to make sure it is absorbed by the oil.
 Over low heat, let the flour cook out for a couple of minutes.
 Its okay if it sticks a little to the bottom of the pan since adding the stock will deglaze the pan.
 Add 2 cups of stock and stir until it starts to boil.
 If the soup is too thick (you want it silky but not as thick as gravy), add more stock to thin.
 Reduce heat as low as it will go and cover pot.
 Let cook 10 minutes.